Vampirella: Dynamite Entertainment

+A sixth monthly Vampirella series launched in February 2024.

+In 2022 Dyanmite published the spinoff The Vamp, Vampirella: Mindwarp, Vampirella vs. Superpowers, and Vampirella: Year One.

-In celebration of the character's 55th anniversary, Dynamite announced it would renumber the book starting with issue 666, counting runs and one shots throughout Vampirella's history, with the first new arc "Beyond" written by Christopher Priest, who has been writing Vampirella since 2019 and is the longest writer in the character's history This brought Volume 5 to an end with 34 issues and the legacy renumbering ending with issue 675.
+In celebration of the character's 55th anniversary, Dynamite announced it would renumber the book starting with issue 666, counting runs and one shots throughout Vampirella's history, with the first new story arc, "Beyond", written by Christopher Priest, who has been writing Vampirella since 2019 and is the longest writer in the character's history This brought Volume 5 to an end with 25 issues and the sixth relaunch started with legacy numbering 666 the legacy renumbering ending with issue 675.

-A seventh relaunch will begin in March 2025, and will begin with a new issue #1 (legacy number 676).
+A seventh relaunch debuted in March 2025, with a new issue #1 (legacy number 676).
+In April 2026, an eighth volume of the monthly Vampirella series, written by Christopher Priest with art by Davis Goettenm, debuted with a new issue #1.
+The storyline would explore themes of race, politics, gender, and humanity through both the titular main character, who would experience a loss of her powers and a resurgence of her bloodthirst, and Draculina.
+The debut issue was designated with the legacy number of #688, with Dynamite planning for the milestone issue #700.

 Mike The Pike Productions

 On March 2, 2021, Mike The Pike Productions, Inc.'s subsidiary Arowana Media Holdings, Inc. acquired the worldwide film, television and streaming rights to Dynamite Entertainment's Vampirella.
 Including stories, characters, and derivative works of the Vampirella universe.

 Fictional character biography

 Vampirella originally hails from the planet Drakulon, a world where blood flows like water and where the natives, called the Vampiri, share traditionally vampiric characteristics.
 Drakulon orbits a binary star which causes continuous droughts throughout the year.
 These droughts gradually dry up the Vampiri's blood supply; threatening them with extinction.
 Vampirella's journey begins when an American space shuttle crashes on Drakulon.
 Hoping to save her people, she travels to Earth and begins hunting dark remnants of her own race.
 Earth's vampires originate from Dracula, a forgotten member of the Vampiri race who left his homeworld centuries ago only to be corrupted by the demonic entity known as Chaos.